ipatch/dotfiles/README.md

 <img src="https://raw.githubusercontent.com/wiki/ipatch/dotfiles/lib/Neovim-2018-april-late.png" alt="nvim-screenshot">
 </details>

-- Plugin Manager: [minpac](https://github.com/k-takataminpac) This particular Neovim setup requires Vim >= 8.0 to be installed, and all plugins are loaded using minpac from the `.vimrc` within the home directory.
+- ___Plugin Manager___ [minpac](https://github.com/k-takataminpac) This particular Neovim setup requires Vim >= 8.0 to be installed, and all plugins are loaded using minpac from the `.vimrc` within the home directory.

-To get python 2 & 3 support working with Neovim, refer to [these steps](https://github.com/ipatch/dotfiles/wiki/Neovim-Vim-Notes#python-support-setting-up-python-23)
+1. To get python 2 & 3 support working with Neovim, refer to [these steps](https://github.com/ipatch/dotfiles/wiki/Neovim-Vim-Notes#python-support-setting-up-python-23)

-To verify Python 2 & 3 support has been setup and working properly within Neovim
+2. To verify Python 2 & 3 support has been setup and working properly within Neovim

 ```vim
 :CheckHealth